-The next step in the attempt to explain the observations of high-altitude CO2 clouds on the globe has been performed with the Max Planck Institute (MPI) MGCM coupled with a whole atmosphere GW parameterization (Yiğit et al., 2015a).
-It was shown that this technique can reproduce the occurrences of supersaturated temperatures in low latitudes during a vernal equinox, in a good agreement with observations of mesospheric CO2 clouds, which however, distinctively vary with seasons (e.g., González-Galindo et al., 2011; Sefton-Nash et al., 2013).
+The next step in the attempt to explain the observations of high-altitude $CO_2$ clouds on the globe has been performed with the Max Planck Institute (MPI) MGCM coupled with a whole atmosphere GW parameterization (Yiğit et al., 2015a).
+It was shown that this technique can reproduce the occurrences of supersaturated temperatures in low latitudes during a vernal equinox,

+- 20 in a good agreement with observations of mesospheric CO2 clouds, which however, distinctively vary with seasons (e.g., González-Galindo et al., 2011; Sefton-Nash et al., 2013).
 In particular, the observational study of Sefton-Nash et al. (2013) using data from NASA's Mars Climate Sounder (MCS) onboard Mars Reconnaissance Orbiter (MRO), which demonstrated that the high-altitude clouds are continuously present in the Martian atmosphere with distinct seasonal and latitudinal behavior.
-From a theoretical standpoint, it is thus instructive to study the seasonal behavior of CO2 clouds in order to gain insight into the underlying processes.
-In this paper, we extend the approach with parameterized GWs to further assess the role of small-scale GWs in shaping spatial and seasonal variations of pockets of cold air, which are pre-requisites for CO2 cloud formation (Listowski et al., 2014).
+From a theoretical standpoint, it is thus instructive to study the seasonal behavior of CO2 clouds in order to gain insight into - 25 the underlying processes.
+In this paper, we extend the approach with parameterized GWs to further assess the role of smallscale GWs in shaping spatial and seasonal variations of pockets of cold air, which are pre-requisites for $CO_2$ cloud formation (Listowski et al., 2014).

 Propagation of GWs into the thermosphere has been studied extensively for Earth using idealized wave models (e.g., Hickey and Cole, 1988; Walterscheid et al., 2013) and general circulation models (GCMs) (e.g., Yiğit et al., 2009; Miyoshi et al., 2014).

-They explored the fundamental processes that control propagation and dissipation of a broad spectrum of internal waves (Yiğit and Medvedev, 2015).
+30 They explored the fundamental processes that control propagation and dissipation of a broad spectrum of internal waves (Yiğit and Medvedev, 2015).
 On Mars, numerical wave models demonstrated that GWs can propagate into the upper atmosphere and produce similar significant dynamical and thermal forcing there (Parish et al., 2009).
 In particular, implementation of the whole atmosphere GW scheme of Yiğit et al. (2008) into the Max Planck Institute Martian General Circulation Model (MPI-MGCM) revealed substantial dynamical effects (i.e., acceleration/deceleration) in the Martian upper mesosphere and lower thermosphere around 90-130 km, in the region of interest of this study (Medvedev et al., 2011a).
 Recently, upper atmospheric signatures of small-scale GW waves have routinely been observed (Yiğit et al., 2015b; England et al., 2017).

-The structure of our paper is as follows: Next section describes the methods utilized in this research, describing the MPI-MGCM, the whole atmosphere GW parameterization and the link between clouds and waves; section 3 presents an analysis of the global annual mean fields; sections 4 and 5 analyze the seasonal variations-of the mean fields, gravity wave activity, and CO2 cloud formation.
+The structure of our paper is as follows: Next section describes the methods utilized in this research, describing the MPI-MGCM, the whole atmosphere GW parameterization and the link between clouds and waves; section 3 presents an analysis of the global annual mean fields; sections 4 and 5 analyze the seasonal variations variations of the mean fields, gravity wave

+5 of the global annual mean fields; sections 4 and 5 analyze the seasonal variations variations of the mean fields, gravity wave activity, and $CO_2$ cloud formation.
 Section 6 discusses simulation results in the context of previous research and observations.
 Summary and conclusions are given in section 7.